leontoeides/indicium/README.md

 ## 5. Custom Result Ordering

-By default, search results are returned in the order defined by your key type's `Ord` implementation.
+With the exception of `SearchType::Or` which uses relevance scoring, search results are returned in the order defined by your key type's `Ord` implementation.
 This means you can control result ordering by using a custom key type instead of simple integers or strings.

 For example, if you want popular items to appear first in search results, you can create a key that sorts by popularity: